-“I like to know as much as possible, and I like to have the best understanding of something as I possibly can,” says Pepin, who is graduating a semester early.
+“I like to know as much as possible, and I like to have the best understanding of something as I possibly can,” says Pepin, who graduated a semester early.
 “At Bryant, I've taken courses ranging from biochemistry to anatomy and physiology to physics, which is a great preparation for medical school.”

 Real World Experience

 • Evaluated vaping trends in an undergraduate population to understand why students vape as well as their overall awareness of health considerations and regulations surrounding vaping